 One of Android’s greatest strengths, and source of occasional frustrations, is its wide variety of software variations.
 Samsung, Huawei, Sony, and even Google offer their own take on the core Android experience, introducing their own unique features and ideas to improve on the basic software below.
 This is all made possible thanks to a common base operating system (OS), providing core functionality.
 All of the Android OS variants that you know and love are based on AOSP – the Android Open Source Project.

 It’s also important to note that most phone manufacturers obtain versions of AOSP from a chipset vendor, such as Qualcomm.
 This is because Android has to be tailored to the low-level hardware via drivers, which we’ll get to later on.
-This has historically been the cause of delayed Android updates.
+This has historically been the cause of delayed Android updates and limited years of update support.
 Ultimately, Google is happy with this arrangement, as it encourages developers to use Android for a wide range of internet-connected gadgets.
 In return, an array of companies each contribute fixes and improvements to the OS.
 It’s a win-win.

 Inside the Android Open Source Project